Dynamical Reflection Maps: Introduction

 Let $L$ be a left quasigroup with a unit (Definition \ref{def:leftquasig}), and let $G$ be a group isomorphic to $L$ as sets.
 We set $H=L$.
 This left quasigroup $L$ with a unit can give birth to a monoid $L=(L, m, \eta)$ in $\setH$ (See Definition \ref{def:monoid}).
 Let $\sigma: L\otimes L\to L\otimes L$ be a dynamical Yang-Baxter map \eqref{eq:sigma} defined by the ternary operation $\mu_1^G$ \eqref{eq:mu1G} related to the group $G$.
 By means of a left $(L, m, \eta)$-module $(X, m_X)$ in $\setH$ and a family of homomorphisms of the group $G$, we can produce a dynamical reflection map $k: L\otimes X\to L\otimes X$ associated with the dynamical Yang-Baxter map $\sigma: L\otimes L\to L\otimes L$ (See Theorem \ref{theorem:grouphomo1} and the end of Section \ref{section:construction}).
 As an application, we construct quiver-theoretic solutions to the reflection equation from the dynamical reflection maps (Proposition \ref{prop:quiverrefl}).

 The organization of this paper is as follows.

 Section \ref{section:setH} contains a brief summary of the tensor category $Set_H$, in which we will consider the braid relation and the reflection equation.
 In Section \ref{section:reflection}, we present a way to construct dynamical reflection maps, by generalizing the method in \cite{decommer} from the viewpoint of category theory.

 We introduce the notions of monoids in Section \ref{section:braided} and their left modules in Section \ref{section:leftmod}, which play a key role in constructing dynamical reflection maps in this paper.
 In particular, braided monoids in Definition \ref{def:braided} and braid-commuting pairs of left modules in Definition \ref{def:braid-commute} are essential.
-The relations in Section \ref{section:reflection} induce these notions (See Remarks \ref{rem:braidcommmYmYtriv} and \ref{rem:braidcommmYmYsigma} also).
+The relations in Section \ref{section:reflection} imply these notions (See Remarks \ref{rem:braidcommmYmYtriv} and \ref{rem:braidcommmYmYsigma} also).
+The tensor category $\setH$ has an advantage in constructing desirable braided monoids (See Proposition \ref{prop:braidedmonoid}).

 Our main result, Theorem \ref{theorem:grouphomo1}, is stated in Section \ref{section:construction} and proved in Section \ref{section:proof}.
 By means of this theorem, suitable left modules and group homomorphisms can produce the dynamical reflection maps.

 In Section \ref{section:examples}, we provide several examples.
 The end of this section deals with reflection maps also.
 In Section \ref{section:quivertheoretic}, the final section, we prove that the dynamical reflection maps give birth to quiver-theoretic solutions to the reflection equation, following \cite{matsumoto2}.